Adrian Pelayo

-Adrian Pelayo (born May 16, 2006) is a Mexican professional footballer who plays as a defender for MLS Next Pro club Whitecaps FC 2.
+Adrian Pelayo (born May 16, 2006) is a professional footballer who plays as a defender for Phoenix Rising FC in the USL Championship.
 Born in Marion, Oregon, he has represented Mexico at youth levels.

 Club career

 Youth

 Pelayo played for the Portland Timbers academy, and even got to play a game for the first team in preseason.

 Pelayo joined the Guadalajara U-23s in July 2024.

 Professional

 On September 28, 2023, Pelayo signed his first professional contract with North Carolina FC in USL League One.
 He never made an appearance in USL League One as North Carolina moved up to the USL Championship.
 He made his debut in the 3–1 loss Loudoun United FC, almost playing the whole game.
 He played his first 90 minutes in the U.S. Open Cup game against Carolina Core FC.

 On April 19, 2025, Pelayo signed with Whitecaps FC 2, the MLS Next Pro reserve side of the Vancouver Whitecaps.
-Pelayo was an unused substitute in the Vancouver Whitecaps's 3-0 win over Seattle Sounders.
+He was an unused substitute in the Vancouver Whitecaps's 3–0 win over Seattle Sounders.

+In December, 2025, Phoenix Rising FC announced they had signed Pelayo to a multi-year contract ahead of the 2026 USL Championship season.